victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 tags: best practices, lombok, clean code
 ---
 # Avoiding NullPointerException
-From all the standard Java exceptions, let's talk about the terrible `NullPointerException`, NPE in short.
-[A 2016 study](https://www.overops.com/blog/the-top-10-exceptions-types-in-production-java-applications-based-on-1b-events/) awarded NPE the 1st place in the topmost frequent Java exceptions occurring in production.
+The terrible `NullPointerException` (NPE in short) is the most frequent Java exception occurring in production, acording to [a 2016 study](https://www.overops.com/blog/the-top-10-exceptions-types-in-production-java-applications-based-on-1b-events/).
 In this article we’ll explore the main techniques to fight it: the self-validating model and the `Optional` wrapper.

 ## Self-Validating Model